 - Reaffirm that education includes learning about the contributions of different cultures and the oppression of some cultures as a means to see the interdependence and relationship different groups.

 - Celebrate the diversity represented by our campus community.

 Who makes Unity Week possible?

-Division of Student Affairs, Cape Verdean Student Association, Counseling Center, Dean of Students Office, Facilities Management, Best Buddies, Human Resources, In-House Design, Interfaith Center and Office of Campus Ministry, Off Campus Housing Office, Office of Diversity Services, Office of Student Leadership and Involvement, Office of Retention Services, Performing Arts Office, Program Council, Rainbow Alliance, Residence Life and Summer Programs Office, Sodexho Catering, Student Government Association, Suffolk Free Radio, Suffolk Journal, SU Police & Security Department, SU Step Team, S.O.U.L.S.
-Community Service Center, ALPHA, Theater Department...You!
+Division of Student Affairs, Counseling Center, Dean of Students Office, Facilities Management, Best Buddies, Human Resources, In-House Design, Interfaith Center and Office of Campus Ministry, Off Campus Housing Office, Office of Diversity Services, Office of Student Leadership and Involvement, Office of Retention Services, Performing Arts Office, Program Council, Residence Life and Summer Programs Office, Sodexho Catering, Student Government Association, SU Police & Security Department, Center for Community Engagement, Theater Department...You!